kai687/sphinxawesome-theme/docs/demo/includes/notes-admonitions.rst

 -----

 The |product| doesn't include styles for the ``topic`` directive.
-Use a block quotation or another callout instead.
+Use a block quotation or another alert type instead.

 Notes
 -----